ScottEKendall/JAMF-Pro-Scripts/Multi-User Macs/README.md

 [Script to retreive Password Change Date](https://github.com/ScottEKendall/JAMF-Pro-System-Scripts/blob/main/Maintenance%20-%20Passwords%20-%20Populate%20Plist%20File%20(inTune).sh)

 A few things to note here:
- - I store these keys in each users `~/Library/Application Support/*.plist`.
+ - I store these keys in each users `~/Library/Application Support/` folder.
 These two variables control where the file is located and the plist file name
     - `SUPPORT_DIR="/Users/$LOGGED_IN_USER/Library/Application Support"`
     - `JSS_FILE="$SUPPORT_DIR/com.GiantEagleEntra.plist"`
 - Both password last change date andd password age are stored in this file